 - All pH probes eventually need to be replaced—they can only house so much reference solution

 - KCl storage solution is required for optimum probe maintenance

 Why are PPM, TDS, pH and EC important?

 PPM and TDS are abbreviations that represent the concentration of elements in a solution or atmosphere.
-PPM is short for parts per million and TDS for total dissolved solids.
-EC (electro conductivity) is another form of measurement for TDS.
-PH is a measure of acidity or alkalinity which dictates plant uptake of particular elements.
+PPM is short for Parts Per Million and TDS for Total Dissolved Solids.
+EC (electroconductivity) is another form of measurement for TDS. pH is the measure of acidity or alkalinity which dictates plant uptake of particular elements.

 What is the suggested pH range for my hydroponic system and soil plants?